Practical knowledge2025-07-01T12:04:29+02:00

 To participate in the driving instructor test, a fee must be paid.

-Driving instructor licence
+Driving instructor certification

 Driving licence

-If the driving instructor test is passed, the driving licence can be endorsed with a driving instructor approval for the chosen category.
+If the driving instructor test is passed, the driving licence can be endorsed with a driving instructor certificate for the chosen category.
 However, it is a prerequisite that the applicant otherwise meets the general conditions for being issued a driving licence.

-Prices, duration and course start date
+Prices, duration and course start

-How do I reinstate my driving licence?
+How do I get my licence back?

-Conditional disqualification from driving
+Conditional driving disqualification

-Driving bans
+Driving ban

-Unconditional disqualification from driving
+Unconditional driving disqualification

 Disqualification due to drink-driving

-How do I apply for a driving licence reinstatement?
+How do I apply for licence reinstatement?

-Conditional driving licence suspension
+Conditional disqualification of driving licence

 A conditional driving disqualification means that you can keep your licence if you pass a driving test within 6 months of the disqualification.
 But what other requirements do you need to meet to keep your licence?
-And what situations can lead to a conditional driving licence suspension?
+And what situations can lead to a conditional driving disqualification?
 Get the answers here.

-What does a conditional driving licence suspension mean?
+What does conditional disqualification mean?

 Additional conditions